blbadger/blbadger.github.io/secret-lms.md

 |  1000 | 5.33  |  0.192 |

 Another question is whether the secret model's random target for $D_I$, the vector where each element is drawn from a uniform distribution, $y \in \mathcal U$, is actually ideal for secrecy.
 In particular, would an in-distribution target (drawn from token sequences in dataset inputs) result in lower secret decoder accuracy?
 Experimentally no, as for example with $\bar S_n \bar = 10$ an in-distribution tag results in a CEl of 6.44 and token accuracy of 0.126.

+These results support the idea that the use of secret tags and random inversion targets imparts noninvertibility properties on any tagged input, and in that way generalizes to any input that the user wishes to remain secret.
+This is the first method investigated on this page to do so, and suggests that there does exist a method by which a user can enforce secrecy in a generalizable way, where the provider cannot learn an inversion model even if they know how the user's model is trained.
+The necessary component of this method is the tag itself, which effectively creates a dataset that the

+### Tags don't provide secrecy

 ### Utility